 Mid-Century Modern

 A vintage style that originated in the 1950s and 60s.
 This style is characterized by clean lines, geometric shapes, and a minimalist approach to design.
-Mid-century modern furniture often features tapered legs, natural materials like wood and leather, and bold pops of color.
+Mid-century modern1950s–60s style known for flat planes, open layouts, and large windows. furniture often features tapered legs, natural materials like wood and leather, and bold pops of color.

 To incorporate it into your remodeling project, consider adding a statement piece like a retro-inspired sofa or a teak credenza.
 Choose furniture with clean lines and neutral colors, and add pops of bright color with accent pillows and art.